-If you're not sure where to find a business partner, keep reading for five of the most productive places when it comes to where to find business partners.
+If you're not sure how to find a business partner, start with where.
+Keep reading for five of the most productive places when it comes to where to find business partners.

-Still in touch with co-workers from your 9 to 5 days?
-Former co-workers are an ideal place where to find a business partner.
+Still have close ties with co-workers from your 9 to 5 days?
+Your former office is an ideal place when it comes to where to find business partners.
 Because you already know their work firsthand, there's less risk that the partnership will go belly-up.
 You'll know beforehand if personality conflicts or unforeseen bad habits on their part will create problems.

-The key to a successful partner search is to mentally separate out past co-workers whom you know to have experience, skill and drive from those who were inexperienced or demonstrated poor work or personal ethics in the past.
-Then, choose an individual who is compatible with you personality-wise and approach her to see if she is interested in leaving traditional employment for a career in entrepreneurship and has a similar business vision.
+The key to looking for business partners is to mentally separate out past co-workers whom you know to have experience, professional work ethics, skill and drive from those who were inexperienced or demonstrated poor work or personal ethics in the past.
+Then, choose an individual who is compatible with or can support you personality-wise and approach her to see if she is interested in leaving traditional employment for a career in entrepreneurship and has a similar business vision.

 Business brokers help people buy and sell privately held businesses.
 Simply, because they're frequently in touch with entrepreneurs who are transitioning out of one venture and into another, they can put you in touch with another person in your area.
 Ideally, a contact who is seeking to buy a new small business as a co-owner.
 Then you can go in on the purchase of a business together and potentially run it together as partners.

 Retaining the services of a business broker can be costly.
-But their knowledge about business sales and their skill in negotiating business deals can prove valuable if have the funds and are serious about setting up the terms needed for successful business co-ownership.
+But their knowledge about business sales and their skill in negotiating business deals has its benefits if they have the funds and are serious about setting up the terms needed for successful business co-ownership.
 If you go this route, be sure to work with licensed and reputable business brokers.

-If you live in a small or remote city without much business activity, your existing connections might be unable to offer much help with where to find a business partner.
-If this is the case, consider casting a wider net by searching for a business partner on the web.
-Partner-matching platforms such as FounderDating.com or CoFoundersLab.com allow you to input your location and business interests and pick from a nationwide list of co-founders or business partners in your area and niche.
+If you live in a small community or remote city without much business activity, your existing connections might be unable to offer much help with where to find business partners.
+If this is the case, consider casting a wider net by searching for a website to find business partners.
+Partner-matching platforms such as FounderDating.com or CoFoundersLab.com allow you to input your location and business interests and give you access to a nationwide list of co-founders or business partners in your area and niche.

 Don't put the partnership on paper before meeting your prospective partner in person.
 Certain qualities don't translate well over the web and warrant an in-person visit to gauge social and professional compatibility.
 You need to be sure that your personalities and motivations gel before making it official.

 It's typically unwise to try to lure a current client or one of his employees away from that business to join yours; this can be perceived as poaching and jeopardize your own relationship with the client.
 However, former clients are fair game to approach for a potential business partnership, provided that the client relationship ended on a positive note.